snackbxx/lore/README.md

 ## Getting Started

-Learn how to get a local copy up and running:
+lore is built using [Retype](https://retype.com).
+See how you can host a local copy on your machine:

 ### Prerequisites